-NEW YORK & MIAMI (April 22, 2019) — The Parkinson’s Foundation today announced the recipients of more than $1.5 million in community grants for Parkinson’s programs.
-Community grants support local health, wellness and educational programs that address unmet needs in the Parkinson’s disease (PD) community.
+NEW YORK & MIAMI (August 4, 2020) — The Parkinson’s Foundation today announced the recipients of more than $1.5 million in community grants for Parkinson’s disease (PD) programs.
+Community grants support local health, wellness and educational programs that address unmet needs in the Parkinson’s community.

 The Parkinson’s Foundation awarded more than $1.5 million in community grants, ranging from a minimum of $5,000 to a maximum of $25,000 per grant application.
-This year’s grant cycle focused on three areas including: programs that provide a service for underserved PD communities, initiatives that reach the newly diagnosed and clinical trial education and participation that reach those under-represented in the PD community.
+This year’s grant cycle focused on three areas, including: programs that provide services for diverse and underserved populations, initiatives that reach the newly diagnosed and programs that address mental health and Parkinson’s.

-Programs funded by the Parkinson’s Foundation community grants include wellness, dance, music therapy and educational programs that can help people with Parkinson’s live better with the disease.
-These programs will benefit communities in 38 states across the country.
+Programs funded by the Parkinson’s Foundation community grants also include wellness, dance, music therapy and educational classes and services that can help people with Parkinson’s live better with the disease.
+These programs will benefit communities in 37 states across the country.

 About the Parkinson’s Foundation